feakuru/serverless-kanban/README.md

 # Serverless Kanban board
 This is a simple API for a Kanban board app designed with serverless.com.
 It is written in Python 3.8.
+You can test it out at `https://gr2iwhc2al.execute-api.eu-west-1.amazonaws.com/dev/`.

 ## Methods